Back to Journal

 2. Mechanical Disruption of Early Colonisation

 Massage immediately after injection exerts shear stress that likely dislodges early bacterial adhesion before the biofilm matrix can form.
+The initial attachment phase of biofilm development is reversible; bacteria can be mechanically removed during this critical window before the EPS matrix is established[11].
 Repeated tissue motion makes the microenvironment dynamic rather than static, a condition unfavourable for biofilm maturation.

 3. Cannula Dispersion Reduces Trauma and Inoculum

 Using a cannula rather than multiple sharp-needle entries decreases tissue trauma and minimises bacterial entry points.
-The filler is placed through a single, aseptic entry site, further reducing the risk of introducing skin flora.
+Each needle puncture represents a potential portal of entry for skin flora.
+The filler is placed through a single, aseptic entry site, further reducing the risk of introducing skin flora[12].

 4. Continuous Flow and Oxygenation